webapprentices/jqueryjam/readme.txt

 This website is being developed as a value-added resource for Web designers and developers interested in achieving proficiency in JavaScript, jQuery and jQuery Mobile technologies.

-Three other websites are schedule to be built colaborativel in 2015 including the following:
+Three other websites are scheduled to be built colaboratively in 2015 including the following:

 ~ phppercolate.com
 ~ html5brunch.com
 ~ drupaldiner.com

-Another colabroative website is about to begin construction.
+In addition, another colabroative website is under construction.
 It will be built in Drupal and will promote Boston PHP's "200 Days of Code" initiative.

 ~ 200doc.org